Why Create Passive Income Streams?

 Why Work with a Coach in Creating a Passive or Leveraged Income Stream?

-Working with a coach is like having a journey companion come along side as an experienced and supportive guide to help you navigate new territory.
+Working with a coach is like having a journey companion come along side as an experienced and supportive guide to help you navigate new territory, teach you tools, and help you launch your product or service.
 Maybe that means branching out into private practice from agency work.
 Or expanding on an already existing practice.
 Perhaps you are newly licensed and need a guide to help you build the first steps on your professional path.
-Maybe you have a secret dream to land paid speaking gigs, or build a well known brand, or you are ready to roll up your sleeves and start on your e-book, but need some support in focusing your vision.
+Maybe you have a secret dream to land paid speaking gigs, or build a well known brand, or you are ready to roll up your sleeves and start on your e-book, on line course, or webinar, but need some support in focusing your vision and executing tasks.
 These are all areas where a coach can be of guidance and help.

 You may be wondering what experience I bring to the table as a coach?
 If so, I'm glad to share!
 If not, feel free to skip this:

-As you can see, my current counseling and coaching practices are not my first rodeo when it comes to running a successful and profitable business.
+As you can see, my current counseling and coaching practices are not my first rodeo when it comes to running a successful and profitable business with multiple income streams.

 As an author of, "Facing Heartbreak: Steps to Recovery for Partner's of Sex Addicts", and the writer and creator of several very successful MIS products including my popular e-book, "The Creative Clinician: Exercises and Activities for Clients and Group Therapy", I have years of experience in creating successful passive and leveraged income of my own.